Rwanda Travel Guide- Discover Rwanda - Your Ultimate Travel Guide to the Heart of Africa

 Welcome to the captivating beauty of Rwanda, a land of lush landscapes, vibrant culture, and a remarkable story of resilience.
-Rwanda Safari is somewhat different from safari in most countries in that it is primarily focused on the forest rather than the savannas, with primates, including mountain gorillas, at the top of the list.
+Rwanda Safari is somewhat different from safaris in most countries.
+It focuses primarily on the forest rather than the savannas, with primates at the top of the list, including mountain gorillas.
 Rwanda is a highly populous, scenic, and mountainous little country in central Africa.
 Unfortunately, best known for the 1994 genocide, the government has tried very hard to move on, and the shadow cast is no longer so overwhelming.
 The main reason for coming here is to see the mountain gorillas in the country’s north.
 There is also a good deal of beautiful mountain and lake scenery, plus the opportunity to see chimpanzees in the south.

 Located in the north of the country, it constitutes one of the prime areas for viewing mountain gorillas in the wild, which is naturally the prime focus of almost all trips.